sanikabhagat/Appointment-No-Show-Prediction/README.md

 ### Instructions to Download and Run the Project:
-- The project folder has just one file named "Breast Cancer Type Prediction.ipynb" which is the Jupyter notebook
+- The project folder has two files: The data file named "AppointmentData.csv" and the Jupyter notebook named "Appointment No-Show Prediction.ipynb"
-- Download the Project folder and run the .ipynb file using Jupyter Notebook
+Download the Project folder and run the .ipynb file using Jupyter Notebook